wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-asp.net-output-cache-provider.md

 The commented section provides an example of the attributes and sample settings for each attribute.

-
-Configure the attributes with the values from your cache blade in the Azure Management Portal, and configure the other values as desired.
+Configure the attributes with the values from your cache blade in the Azure portal, and configure the other values as desired.
 For instructions on accessing your cache properties, see [Configure Redis cache settings](/documentation/articles/cache-configure#configure-redis-cache-settings).
-
-
-You can configure Redis Cache through Azure PowerShell.
-For instructions on accessing your cache properties, see [Manage Azure Redis Cache with Azure PowerShell](/documentation/articles/cache-howto-manage-redis-cache-powershell).
-

 -	**host** - specify your cache endpoint.
 -	**port** - use either your non-SSL port or your SSL port, depending on the ssl settings.
 -	**accessKey** - use either the primary or secondary key for your cache.
 -	**ssl** - true if you want to secure cache/client communications with ssl; otherwise false.
 Be sure to specify the correct port.
 	-	The non-SSL port is disabled by default for new caches.
-Specify true for this setting to use the SSL port.  For more information about enabling the non-SSL port, see the [Access Ports](/documentation/articles/cache-configure#access-ports) section in the [Configure a cache](/documentation/articles/cache-configure) topic. 
+Specify true for this setting to use the SSL port.
+For more information about enabling the non-SSL port, see the [Access Ports](/documentation/articles/cache-configure#access-ports) section in the [Configure a cache](/documentation/articles/cache-configure) topic.
 -	**databaseId** - Specified which database to use for cache output data.
 If not specified, the default value of 0 is used.
 -	**applicationName** - Keys are stored in redis as <AppName>_<SessionId>_Data.
 This enables multiple applications to share the same key.
 This parameter is optional and if you do not provide it a default value is used.
 -	**connectionTimeoutInMilliseconds** - This setting allows you to override the connectTimeout setting in the StackExchange.Redis client.
 If not specified, the default connectTimeout setting of 5000 is used.
 For more information, see [StackExchange.Redis configuration model](http://go.microsoft.com/fwlink/?LinkId=398705).